-Many users of a high-speed blender called the NutriBullet received something unexpected when using the blender – serious injuries.
-Sheryl Utal said she used her NutriBullet daily for years to make smoothies – until one morning it exploded after about 20 seconds, causing second-degree burns.
-“It just came flying out all over me, all over the kitchen, the ceilings, the walls,” Utal said.
+Many users of a high-speed blender called the NutriBullet received something unexpected when using the blender - serious injuries.
+Sheryl Utal said she used her NutriBullet daily for years to make smoothies – until one morning, she received second-degree burns from a Nutribullet exploding.
+"It just came flying out all over me, all over the kitchen, the ceilings, the walls," Utal said.
 The burns left her arms “on fire.”
 So far, 22 people have filed personal injury lawsuits seeking damages for their injuries from the manufacturer of the blender.

 The legal allegations are that a manufacturing defect of the blender causes pressure to build up inside the blender as the canister spins.
 Heat and pressure are created which can cause the canister to blow up.
 When it does, users can be injured.